 Conclusion

-At QZSEALS, we ensure that whether your mechanism relies on interference, compression, or a fluid film, the materials used—from Carbon to Tungsten to Viton—are engineered to withstand the specific physics of your pump.
+At QZSEALS, we ensure that whether your mechanism relies on interference, compression, or a fluid film, the materials used—from Tungsten Carbide to FFKM—are engineered for your specific physics.